 With these wildlife animals, Tanzania is a classic African tour destination with all parks great for safari but some being exceptional.
 These are Serengeti National Park, Lake Manyara National Park, Ngorongoro Conservation Area, Tarangire National Park, Selous Game Reserve, Ruaha National Park, and Katavi National Park.
 A visit to these will offer that classic African wild game drive.

-The best time for wildlife viewing in Tanzania is in the dry season which is from late June to October and the best time for wildebeest viewing is during the months of June and July.
+The best time for wildlife viewing in Tanzania is in the dry season which is from late June to October and the best time for wildebeest viewing is during June and July.
 The long rainy season is between March to May and the parks in the Southern and Western circuits are less accessible during this time.